We specialise in the care of mice, particuarly those with complex needs.

 Rats

-We take in domesticated rats and orphaned wild rats (of non-native species).
+We may take in domesticated rats and orphaned wild rats (non-native) on occasion.

 • A large rabbit sits up on her hind legs and eats hay from a wooden rack.